NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_ctx.rst

    :alt: ctx_ortho
    :align: left

-   Two CTX orthoimages with different illumination conditions.
+   Two input CTX images with different illumination conditions.
 There are notable lighting differences on the mound in the upper-right area.

 Preparation